Weekly Rankings: Big 12 realignment options

 5. COLORADO

-If it wasn't for the athletic department below being an unmitigated disaster in its current form, Colorado would be lower.
+If it wasn't for the Arizona State athletic department being an unmitigated disaster in its current form, Colorado would be lower.
 While they are in a market that continues to grow and in an area whose population has exploded, they turned their back on the league once before.

 It wouldn't preclude me from welcoming the Buffaloes back into the conference, but I'm not going to give them the satisfaction of being chased or begged when they aren't a can't-miss commodity.

-Their sports have struggled for years and their following and fan support has withered.
+Their sports have struggled for years and their fan support has withered.

 6. ARIZONA STATE